The holiday rush is over. Now it’s time to get back to doing the things that are are good for you – and that includes taking good care of your skin.

 You can protect your skin barrier by moisturizing the more exposed and fragile parts of your skin daily.
 Apply moisturizer to your face, hands, arms and legs after washing.
 Make it simple using my All Natural Lotion or All Natural Butter which you can use from head to toe.
 If you wash your hands frequently, use my non-greasy Dry Hand Cream throughout the day.
 Even if you have oily facial skin you still need to moisturize after washing because soaps and cleansers strip vital skin barrier oils.
 Use my Daily Moisturizing Face Cream for Oily Skin.
 Remember, moisturizers need to be applied within 3 minutes after you wash and towel dry your skin.

-Wishing you healthy, gorgeous skin in 2012!
+Wishing you healthy, gorgeous skin!